mral-cmu/assignment1-handout/README.md

 This function calculates the (w,x,y,z) quaternion from a 3x3 rotation matrix.

-## 1. Quadrotor Dynamics Simulator (50 points)
+## 2. Quadrotor Simulator (50 points)
-The quadrotor dynamics simulator is contained in `quadrotor_simulator_py`.
+The quadrotor simulator is contained in `quadrotor_simulator_py`.
 You will implement functions in this folder, zip your folder, and upload to Autolab for grading.

 Test data and expected solutions are available for local testing.